 With this option, you would purchase an annuity with savings to generate the needed income.
-A life annuity is not an investment, per se’.
-It is an insurance product that is typically sold by an insurance company that guarantees that you will receive regular payments in some amount for as long as you live.
-The payment amounts vary based on a variety factors, mainly your age, how much you hand over to them, and what type of annuity you purchase.
+A life annuity is not an investment, per se'.
+It is an insurance product typically sold by an insurance company that guarantees that you will receive regular payments in some amount for as long as you live.
+The payment amounts vary based on various factors, mainly your age, how much you hand over to them, and what type of annuity you purchase.

-Because annuities can be structured to provide “guaranteed” lifetime income, they can address a major concern with some of the other strategies, which is running out of money.
+Because annuities can be structured to provide "guaranteed" lifetime income, they can address a major concern with some other strategies, like running out of money.